What Are The 4 Types Of Digital Twins?

 2. System/Unit Digital Twin

 System twins are copies of assets that show how multiple components come together to form functioning components at the system level.
-They provide an extensive perspective of the plant or manufacturing facility.

 At this level, continual tracking and digital twin modeling go beyond the primary digital twins' ability to detect errors and breakdowns.
 It is a route to obtaining information necessary for making tactical choices and achieving complete process transparency.